-- 29. Develop policies for parking management that focus on improving air quality, reducing congestion, promoting alternatives to single-occupant vehicle trips. - 30.
-Support transit oriented development in the existing core as well as new Regional Centers with parking maximums that consider shared parking and interactions among land uses. - 31.
-Maintain existing on-street parking in established neighborhoods and commercial districts, except where parking removal is necessary to accommodate alternatives to the automobile. - 32.
-Consider policies to reduce or eliminate onand off-street parking where there are existing or planned major connections in the transit, bicycle, and/or pedestrian networks. - 33.
+- 31. Develop policies for parking management that focus on improving air quality, reducing congestion, promoting alternatives to singleoccupant vehicle trips. - 32.
+Support transit oriented development in the existing core as well as new Regional Centers with parking that minimizes unneeded spaces and allows for efficient sharing of parking facilities among compatible land uses. - 33.
+Maintain existing on-street parking in established neighborhoods and commercial districts, except where parking removal is necessary to accommodate alternatives to the automobile. - 34.
+Consider policies to reduce or eliminate onand off-street parking where there are existing or planned major connections in the transit, bicycle, and/or pedestrian networks. - 35.
 Focus on developing and implementing Smart City Technology and Applications